-McNally explains that female hysteria was once a common medical diagnosis for people with uteruses, applied when emotions such as anxiety, anger and even sexual desire were displayed.
+McNally explains that “female hysteria” was once a common medical diagnosis for people with vaginas, applied when emotions such as anxiety, anger and even sexual desire were displayed.
 For centuries, it was believed that the uterus caused “hysterical” symptoms.

-We see consequences from this stigmatization of the female body today.
+We see consequences from this stigmatization of bodies with vaginas today.
 Forty percent of people with vaginas who suffer from chronic pelvic pain have been told they exaggerate their pain, according to a survey by the Endometriosis Association.

 Sammis understands this firsthand.
 When she finally sat down with someone who was well-versed in how pelvic floor dysfunction presents itself, especially in relation to sexual trauma, her healing became twofold.